 This honours degree will build on your existing studies in sport science or social science, advancing your skills in research and analysis.
 The Bachelor of Sport and Exercise Science (Honours) also gives you the ideal academic foundations to progress into masters and PhD programs.

 Gain the competitive edge in your field through research and analysis.
-You will learn how to:
+You'll learn how to:

 - develop research plans and proposals